MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-guide.md

 ## What is PolyBase?

-PolyBase enables your [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance to query data with T-SQL directly from [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], Oracle, Teradata, MongoDB, Hadoop clusters, Cosmos DB, and generic ODBC drivers, without separately installing client connection software.
-PolyBase allows one T-SQL query to join the data from external sources and other SQL Server instances to relational tables in an instance of SQL Server.
+PolyBase enables your [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance to query data with T-SQL directly from [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], Oracle, Teradata, MongoDB, Hadoop clusters, Cosmos DB without separately installing client connection software.
+You can also use the generic ODBC connector to connect to additional providers using third-party ODBC drivers.
+PolyBase allows T-SQL queries to join the data from external sources to relational tables in an instance of SQL Server.

 A key use case for data virtualization with the PolyBase feature is to allow the data to stay in its original location and format.
 You can virtualize the external data through the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance, so that it can be queried in place like any other table in SQL Server.
 This process minimizes the need for ETL processes for data movement.
 This data virtualization scenario is possible with the use of PolyBase connectors.